anikaarevalo/healthcare_AI_agent/README.md

 ## Usage of the App

-1. Go to [https://healthcareaiagentbyanika.streamlit.app/](https://healthcareaiagentbyanika.streamlit.app/) to access the Healthcare AI Agent app.
+1. To access the Healthcare AI Agent app click [here](https://healthcareaiagentbyanika.streamlit.app).
 2. Start asking healthcare questions.
 3. The agent will search the web and provide evidence-based responses.